-What is the primary purpose of share capital in a company?
+What is the main purpose of share capital in a company?

-- B.To finance the company's operations and growth✓ correct
+- B.To fund the company's operations and expansion✓ correct

 This topic focuses on the financial aspects of companies, including share capital, debentures, and financial reporting requirements.